binford2k/content-and-tooling-team/content/blog/posts/2023-01-10-remove-puppet-module-gems.md

 ---

 ## What are `puppet-module-gems` and why are they now considered harmful?
-Okay, that might be a bit melodramatic take on the situation, but the `puppet-module-gems` really did serve a useful purpose at one point.
+Okay, that might be a bit of a melodramatic take on the situation, but the `puppet-module-gems` really did serve a useful purpose at one point.
 Let's go back over why it exists and what's changed in the meantime.

 We'll start with Bundler--a local environment manager for Ruby projects.
 It runs a Ruby project with all of its required dependencies in a sandbox, meaning that you don't need to install gems globally.